fpgaprince/rtd/docs/source/hdl.rst

     end rtl;

+By instantiating components within other entities, you create a hierarchy and organization for your design.

 .. note::

     Notice => used to assign signals to ports. verus <= to assign values or signals to signals!